Nourish - Plant Based & Healthy Pre-Workout Snack Tips

 Fuelling up on carbs before a workout means you’re less likely to wane halfway through your workout, or you feel insanely tired afterwards.

-If you’re in a rush, a medium banana 30mins – 1hr before your workout will provide you with a good spurt of energy before your workout and will help prevent muscle cramps and replenish the potassium that you lose when you sweat.
+If you’re in a rush eat a medium banana 30mins – 1hr before your workout.
+This will provide you with a good spurt of energy before your workout.
+Furthermore, it will help prevent muscle cramps and replenish the potassium that you lose when you sweat.

-If you have more time, opt for either a banana filled smoothie by combining 1 banana with half a cup of spinach, half a cup of almond milk and a scoop of a plant-based protein powder.
+If you have more time, opt for a banana filled smoothie.
+Combine 1 banana with half a cup of spinach, half a cup of almond milk and a scoop of a plant-based protein powder.

-Alternatively try a combo of Banana, mango or pineapple, kale or spinach, hemp hearts with either green tea, almond milk or water for a good pre workout fuel.
+Alternatively try a combo of banana, mango or pineapple with kale or spinach.
+Then add hemp hearts with either green tea, almond milk or water for a good pre-workout fuel.

 If bananas are not up your ally, snacking on fruits such as apples, pears, peaches, nectarines or berries is totally fine too 🙂

-Unsweetened dried fruit can be an excellent source of healthy carbohydrates, and when paired with a handful of nuts, they can be a perfect pre-workout snack for anyone who’s on the go or has limited time.
+Unsweetened dried fruit can be an excellent source of healthy carbohydrates.
+And when paired with a handful of nuts, they are a perfect pre-workout snack for anyone who’s on the go or has limited time.

-Oats are full of slow releasing carbohydrates, meaning a nice steady stream of carbs are released into your blood stream over time, allowing for consistent energy levels throughout your workout.
+Oats are full of slow-releasing carbohydrates.
+This means a nice steady stream of carbs are released into your bloodstream over time, allowing for consistent energy levels throughout your workout.